 Resources for Those with Chiari Malformation, Syringomyelia and Related Disorders

-Those with Chiari malformation, syringomyelia and related disorders sometimes need help with tasks such as applying for social security benefits.
+Those with Chiari malformation, syringomyelia and related disorders sometimes need help with tasks such as applying for social security benefits, acquiring a mortgage, remodeling a home, or traveling.
 The following is a collection of resources and valuable information that you may find helpful.
 Please consult a healthcare provider or legal professional before following any medical or legal advice found on these and any other websites.

 - Social Security Application Process– We outline the basic steps of applying for Social Security Disability benefits and explain issues you may face while seeking approval of your claim